Course Outline

 - Making the Decision

-- Balancing pros and cons.
+- Balancing pros and cons in the decision-making process.

-- Re-analyzing the CAMPARI information.
+- Re-analyzing CAMPARI information to inform decisions.

 - Structuring the Lending